masta-g3/micro-invest/README.md

 ### 6. Adding New Data
 - Select a date for your new snapshot
 - Add investment entries with amounts and growth rates
-- Use the "Prefill from Previous" button for quick entry
+- Use the "Prefill from Previous" button to auto-populate from your latest snapshot
-- Save to update your portfolio
+- Adjust values as needed and save to update your portfolio

 ## 📊 Key Metrics